-This case is an excellent example of why victims should not hesitate to contact a personal injury attorney, even if they believe they were partially at fault for their accident.
+This case is an excellent example of why victims should not hesitate to contact an attorney, even if they believe they were partially at fault for their accident.

 In the state of New York, comparative negligence allows those who have been injured in an accident to pursue legal action, even if their actions contributed to the accident.
 This means that if the plaintiff is found to also be at fault, the court will determine what percentage of the accident they are liable for.
 Then, if they are awarded damages, that percentage is taken out of the amount awarded.